AlienBob93/Balena-Homekit-Bridge/README.md

 # Balena-Homekit-Bridge
-Homebridge running on a container on Balena OS
+Homebridge running on a docker container on Balena OS